Rapid sketching of ideas

 You can also purchase a framed (or unframed) print of the various shapes via the app.
 The ability to customise the white or black frame with the option for international shipping.

 Here’s a quick mock-up of how I intend the final design to look on an iPhone.
-I find by providing clients photorealistic mockups in context it helps them to visualize with how the finished product will look.
+I find that providing clients with photorealistic mockups in context helps them visualize how the finished product will look.